FTK Studio: Bringing Martial Arts and Community to Bernal Heights

 How has it been in the new location?
 Tell us a little.
 We love it because you’ve expanded your offerings as well, right?

 Absolutely.
-It gave us space to bring yoga and parties back to Cortland.
+It gave us the space to revive yoga and host parties in Cortland.
 Since the yoga studio relocated out of Bernal, there hasn’t been a community space here for several years.
-When we saw the space, we thought it was a good opportunity to bring it back to the neighborhood.
+When we saw the space, we saw it as an opportunity to bring it back to the neighborhood.

-We offer yoga classes, Pilates, and Qigong.
-We host Parents’ Night on the back patio for a Paint and Sip event.
-We do movie nights for the kids and birthday parties for people in the neighborhood who wish to rent our space.
-We’re trying to bring back that community atmosphere and center to Bernal.
+We offer yoga, Pilates, and Qigong classes.
+We host Parents’ Night on the back patio for a Paint-and-Sip event.
+We host movie nights for the kids and birthday parties for neighbors who wish to rent our space.
+We’re trying to revive the community atmosphere and center in Bernal.

 Do you keep a calendar of these events on your website?

 Yes.
 For Parents’ Night, we primarily focus on karate students, specifically their parents.
-However, we don’t limit ourselves to people who happen to live in their neighborhood—those types of events we don’t normally put on the calendar.
+However, we don’t limit ourselves to people who happen to live in the neighborhood; we don’t typically host events like those on the calendar.
 We may start doing that soon until we establish a good rhythm.
 However, as of now, the Pilates, yoga, and Qigong classes are listed on the website.

 Having grown up in Bernal, why is it important to be on Cortland and be part of the neighborhood?

-Besides being close to home, it’s about making a contribution.
-As a kid, I used to do these events.
+Besides being close to home, it’s about contributing.
+As a child, I used to participate in these events.
 Liza was an altar server for St. Kevin’s and volunteered for the Bernal Heights Community Center.
-Growing up in this neighborhood, I wouldn’t say I feel obligated, but I want to contribute back to my neighborhood.
+Having grown up in this neighborhood, I’m not obligated to give back, but I want to give back to my community.

-Diandra grew up in the Bayview, but most of her childhood was spent in Bernal.
+Diandra grew up in the Bayview, but spent most of her childhood in Bernal.
 Running up and down the street, going to the pizza or coffee shop, getting donuts and other treats as a kid, or even visiting Good Luck grocery store, which has been here for decades.
-Having those familiarities and knowing people in the neighborhood who have watched us grow up, you want to give to the next generation of kids behind us.
+Given our familiarity and knowing people in the neighborhood who have watched us grow up, we want to give to the next generation of kids behind us.

 Tell us a little about this: As a woman-owned business, how does that impact the services you offer and the clientele you attract?